- About GBF

 Miguel joined Grassroots Business Fund in July 2011.
 Miguel is currently an Investment Officer in for GBF’s Latin America region.
 Miguel supervises existing investments and conducts due diligence on potential transactions.

 Prior to joining GBF Miguel was a financial analyst for Banco de Crédito del Peru where he was part of the structuring team which oversees the bank´s funding strategy in the capital markets.
 Miguel earned his bachelor´s degree in Business from Pacifico University and holds a Specialization in Management and Sustainable Development from ESAN Business School in Peru.

 Miguel is fluent in English and Spanish.
 He enjoys surfing, reading, photography and travel - so far he has visited 15 countries across three continents.

-Noel, as she prefers to be called, joined GBF in August 2013 as Office Manager for the Africa regional team.
+Noel joined GBF in August 2013 as Office Manager for the Africa regional team.
 Noel is responsible for local accounting and payroll, and efficiently running the local operations including managing local vendors, fostering new partnerships, and ensuring local compliance.
-Prior to GBF, Noel was an Administrator at Career Connections Limited in Nairobi, Kenya working in various functions including administration, accounts, training, recruitment, and assessment among others.
-Noel graduated Cum Laude in 2010 from the University of Eastern Africa, Baraton in Kenya with a BBA degree in Marketing, and soon to earn an MBA in Finance from the University of Nairobi in Kenya.
+Prior to GBF, Noel was an Administrator at Career Connections Limited in Nairobi, Kenya working in various functions including administration, accounts, training, recruitment, and assessment.
+Noel graduated Cum Laude in 2010 from the University of Eastern Africa, Baraton with a BBA in Marketing, and in December 2013 she graduated with an MBA in Finance from the University of Nairobi.
 Noel is originally from Uganda, she moved to Kenya in 2006 to attend her undergraduate program and has been living in Kenya ever since.
-She later attained Kenyan citizenship in 2010 by marriage.
 She is a native English and Luganda speaker, and has acquired Swahili.
-She enjoys cooking and baking, participating in social activities, making crafts and traveling among others.
+She enjoys cooking and baking, participating in social activities, making crafts and traveling.